catamphetamine/react-phone-number-input/README.md

 )
 ```

-The international phone number input utilizes [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) international phone number parsing and formatting library (used in Google Android phones).
-The size of the library is about 70 KiloBytes, so it's suitable for public internet usage (for example, the size of `react` package is about 50 KiloBytes).
+The international phone number input utilizes [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) international phone number parsing and formatting library.

+The phone number `<input/>` itself is implemented using [`input-format`](https://catamphetamine.github.io/input-format/) (which has a bit of an [issue](https://github.com/catamphetamine/react-phone-number-input#android) with Samsung Android phones though).

-The countries dropdown with autocomplete is taken from [`react-responsive-ui`](https://catamphetamine.github.io/react-responsive-ui/) library.
+The countries dropdown with autocomplete is taken from [`react-responsive-ui`](https://catamphetamine.github.io/react-responsive-ui/).

-I could easily include all country flags in a form of `<svg/>` React elements as part of this library but the overall size of the bundle would then be about 3 MegaBytes (yeah, those SVGs turned out to be really huge) which is too much for a public internet website.
-Therefore the default behaviour is a compromise: instead of pleloading the flags for all countries in the list only the flag for the currently selected country is shown.
-This way the user only downloads a single SVG image, and is not forced to download the whole international flag bundle.
+I could also easily include all country flags in a form of `<svg/>` React elements as part of this library but the overall size of the bundle would then be about 3 MegaBytes (yeah, those SVGs turned out to be really huge) which is too much for a website.
+Therefore the default behaviour is a compromise: instead of pleloading the flags for all countries in the expanded list of countries only the flag for the currently selected country is shown.
+This way the user only downloads a single SVG image and is not forced to download the whole international flags bundle.

 ## CSS